-(i) Traffic is generated as a result of athletic or other activities conducted or sponsored by a state institution of higher education; and
+(i) Traffic is generated as a result of athletic or other activities conducted or sponsored by the institution; and

-(ii) The assistance has been requested by the local law-enforcement agency.
+(ii) The assistance has been requested by the local law-enforcement agency; and

 (F) Campus police officers may assist a local law-enforcement agency in any location under the agency's jurisdiction at the request of the agency.

-(d) The salary of a campus police officer is paid by the appropriate governing board.
-Each state institution may furnish each campus police officer with a firearm and an official uniform to be worn while on duty.
-The institution shall furnish and require each officer while on duty to wear a shield with an appropriate inscription and to carry credentials certifying to the person's identity and authority as a campus police officer.
+(d) The salary of a campus police officer is paid by the employing governing board.
+A state institution may furnish each campus police officer with a firearm and an official uniform to be worn while on duty.
+The institution shall furnish and require each officer while on duty to wear a shield with an appropriate inscription and to carry credentials certifying the person's identity and authority as a campus police officer.